 This course offers a general overview of records management and an introduction to its theory and practice.

-Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology, Library & Information Technology (Flexible Participation Option), and Library & Information Technology (BBA Transfer Option).
+Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology and the Diploma in Library & Information Technology (Flexible Participation Option).